SKindij/Asynchronous-Programming-JS/README.md

 &emsp;This technique can be used in a variety of scenarios where asynchronous processing is required, such as handling API requests, processing data, or interacting with external systems.

-&emsp;**Promise.all()** method allows you to execute multiple promises in parallel and wait for all of them to resolve before continuing.
+&emsp;📖 **Promise.all()** method allows you to execute multiple promises in parallel and wait for all of them to resolve before continuing.
 It takes an array of promises as its argument and returns a new promise that resolves with an array of results.
 > ```javascript
 >  Promise.all( [asyncOperation1(), asyncOperation2(), asyncOperation3()] )
 >    .then( (results) => { // do something with results array } )
 >    .catch( (error) => { // Handle the error} );
 > ```

-&emsp;**.race()** method is similar to Promise.all(), but it only waits for the first promise to be fulfilled or rejected.
+&emsp;📖 **.race()** method is similar to Promise.all(), but it only waits for the first promise to be fulfilled or rejected.
 It takes an array of promises as its argument and returns a new promise that resolves or rejects with the result of the first promise to be settled.
 > ```javascript
 >  Promise.race( [asyncOperation1(), asyncOperation2(), asyncOperation3()] )
 >    .then( (result) => { // do something with result} )